Fever in cats

 In addition to body temperature, accompanying Symptoms indicate whether your cat has a fever.

-Symptoms of fever in cats
+Symptoms of Fever in Cats

 In addition to the increased body temperature, fever is often accompanied by other symptoms.
 These include:

-- Tiredness and exhaustion
+- tiredness and fatigue

-- Loss of appetite
+- loss of appetite

 - Increased thirst